F41zK4r1m/HackTheBox/Escape.md

 ## Intital access:

-With the Guest credential I tried to access the SQL server using an Impacket script "mssqlclient.py"
+Using the Guest credentials, I attempted to access the SQL server using the Impacket script "mssqlclient.py":

 ```
 python3 mssqlclient.py sequel.htb/PublicUser:GuestUserCantWrite1@10.10.11.202